Domestic adventurers: travel bloggers share their accommodation preferences

 When they search for accommodations, they begin with location.
 After that, they put a premium on the aesthetics of a property, which isn’t too surprising considering their Instagram presence.
 “We love finding photogenic and unique hotels.
 We like to go with name brands because with that, we get a set of standards and know what to expect.”

-As with most travelers, COVID-19 (Coronavirus) has significantly cut down their travel time.
+As with most travellers, COVID-19 (Coronavirus) has significantly cut down their travel time.
 “We travel 40 to 60% of the year, although moving forward our goal will be to travel 30 to 40%.”
-Like most domestic travelers this year, they travel by car.
+Like most domestic travellers this year, they travel by car.
 “We haven't hopped on a plane yet - not since the pandemic began.”

 They’re careful to follow social distancing recommendations, and they pay close attention to cleanliness and hygiene when they book, relying extensively on reviews.
 “A lot of properties put language on their website to say they’re keeping things safe.
 We try to look in more detail to see what the experience has been for people who stayed there recently, to see if a property is holding true to what they say on their site.”